An innovative foundation focused on small, strategic grant-making

-Kat Norris is the grants and office manager of the Stewart R. Mott Foundation.
+Kat Norris is the Grants and Finance Manager at the Stewart R. Mott Foundation.
 She was previously the development lead and communications assistant at PBS NewsHour.
 She is a graduate of the University of Mary Washington, where she studied political science and was the associate editor of the student paper.
 She has interned at C-SPAN and the Genocide Intervention Network.

 Sophia Cole is the Grants and Program Officer at the Stewart R Mott Foundation.
 Sophia has worked for many progressive non-profits advancing gender equity and civic engagement issues in the US and around the world, most recently at the National Committee for Responsive Philanthropy.
 She holds a bachelor’s degree in International Affairs and Political Science from the University of Colorado, Boulder and a master’s degree in Public Administration from American University.